If you are working with animals, hazardous materials, or in a wet lab, you may be required to complete training specific to these areas.

 Basic Science Research and Laboratory Safety

 The Icahn School of Medicine at Mount Sinai (ISMMS) is committed to excellence in medical research and education, and recognizes the potential impacts of these activities on the researchers, animal subjects and the environment.
-As such, Laboratory Safety Training is a critical component of our goal to maintain the health and safety of all parties involved.
+As such, a One Health approach to Laboratory Safety Training is critical to achieving our goal to promote a Culture of Safety.

 Additionally, all wet lab researchers should complete a “Laboratory Orientation Checklist” with their Principal Investigator.
 The “Laboratory Orientation Checklist” highlights lab-specific safety information, including the location of safety equipment (eyewashes and safety showers), emergency contact information, and evacuation procedures.